elephantscale/es-training-new/DDDM/slides/4-DDDM-Case-Study-Google.md

 ---

-## Another Key Strategic Priortiy: The Earth
+## Another Key Strategic Priority: The Earth
  * Google: fully carbon neutral since 2007
  * Datacenters: 2% of global energy usage
  * "How can we reduce energy used to cool datacenters?"